-All USASA athletes under the age of 18 years of age who are suspected of having sustained a concussion must be removed immediately from participation in USASA sporting event (e.g. sanctioned training, practice, camps, competitions or tryouts), by the Technical Supervisor (TS), Series Director overseeing such sporting event or the athletes USASA member coach.
+All USASA members who are suspected of having sustained a concussion must be removed immediately from participation in USASA sporting event (e.g. sanctioned training, practice, camps, competitions or tryouts), by the Technical Supervisor (TS) and/or Series Director overseeing such sporting event or the athletes USASA member coach.

 The health care professional must certify to USASA in the clearance letter that he/she has successfully completed a continuing education course in the evaluation and management of concussive head injuries within three years of the day on which the written statement is made.

-Upon removal of a minor athlete from participation for a suspected concussion/traumatic brain injury, the USASA TS, Series Director or member coach making the removal must inform USASA via the injury report for said event.
+Upon removal of an athlete from participation for a suspected concussion/traumatic brain injury, the USASA TS, Series Director or member coach making the removal must inform USASA via the injury report for said event.

 A concussion is a type of traumatic brain injury (TBI) caused by a bump, blow, or jolt to the head.
 Concussions can also occur from a fall or a blow to the body that causes the head and brain to move quickly back and forth.
 Doctors may describe a concussion as a “mild” brain injury because concussions are usually not life-threatening.
 Even so, their effects can be serious.